MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-batch-policy-assignment.md

 > [!NOTE]
 > To assign a different policy type in bulk, like TeamsMessagingPolicy, you’ll need to change ```PolicyType``` to the policy that you're assigning and ```PolicyName``` to the policy name.

-## Get the status of a batch assignment
+## Get the status of a bulk assignment

 Each of these bulk operations returns an operation ID, which you can use to track the progress of the policy assignments or identify any failures.
 For example, run the following: